 The Spanish Steps.
 This was the most crucial square and the heart of the old Papal Rome; it takes its name from the Palace of the Spanish Ambassador, which rises on the West side of the square.

-Before the new part of the city was built, it was the English and American quarter and was surrounded by the best hotels.
-In the centre of it is the fountain of ” Barcaccia ” work of Pietro Bernini, said to commemorate the great flood of 1598 and to mark the spot where a boat was left by retiring waters.
-Opposite the fountain is the staircase of the “Trinità dai monti” built at the private expenses of the French Ambassador Stephen Gouffier, who died in Rome in 1660.
-It was begun with designs of the architect Specchi and completed, under the reign of Benedict XII, by the architect De Sanctis in 1725.
+Before the new part of the city was built, it was the English and American quarter surrounded by the best hotels.
+In the center of it is the fountain of ” Barcaccia ” work of Pietro Bernini, said to commemorate the great flood of 1598 and to mark the spot where a boat was left by retiring waters.
+Opposite the fountain is the “Trinità dai Monti” staircase built at the private expense of the French Ambassador Stephen Gouffier, who died in Rome in 1660.
+It was begun with the architect Specchi and completed, under the reign of Benedict XII, by the architect De Sanctis in 1725.

-The small obelisk in red granite, at the top of the steps, was erected by Pius VI, in 1789, who found it buried among the ruins of the gardens of Sallust.
+Up to a few years ago, on the steps, models dressed in their fancy dresses and brilliant colors used to station to be hired by painters.
+The small obelisk in red granite, at the top of the steps, was erected by Pius VI in 1789, who found it buried among the ruins of the gardens of Sallust.
 On the right corner of the staircase, marked by an inscription, in the:

 Memorial House of Shelly and Kids

+Memorial House of Shelly and Kids where this latter poet lived, during his residence in Rome, and where he died on February 24th, 1821.
 The building was recently bought by a subscription made among the numerous admirers of the two great poets and is now used as a little memorial house.
-It contain a library and a little museum of souvenirs of the two great men.
+It contains a library and a little museum of souvenirs of the two great men.
 Guide of Rome.